fgvieira/ngsF-HMM/README.md

 * `--n_ind INT`: Sample size (number of individuals).
 * `--n_sites INT`: Total number of sites.
 * `--call_geno`: Call genotypes before running analyses.
 * `--freqs DOUBLE or CHAR`: Initial frequency values.
-Can be defined by user as a DOUBLE, (r)andom, or read from a FILE.
+Can be defined by user as a DOUBLE, (r)andom, (e)stimated or read from a FILE.
 * `--freqs_fixed`: Allele frequencies are fixed (will not be optimized).
 * `--indF DOUBLE-DOUBLE or CHAR`: Initial inbreeding and transition probability values.
 Can be defined by user as a DOUBLE-DOUBLE, (r)andom, or read from a FILE.
 * `--indF_fixed`: Inbreeding and transition probability values are fixed (will not be optimized).